-TIPS is most often done for people who have scar tissue in their liver, often caused by cirrhosis.
+A transjugular intrahepatic portosystemic shunt (TIPS) is a medical procedure.
+It is most often done for people who have scar tissue in their liver, often caused by cirrhosis.
 This scar tissue blocks blood flow from the portal vein to the hepatic vein.